Using the Accelerometer

 How to Use the Values

-To replicate a basic tilting motion on a landscape-oriented game, create a simple behavior as shown in the image below.
-You can adjust the value “-70” to another that suits your needs.
+To replicate a basic tilting motion for a landscape-oriented game, create a simple behavior as shown in the image below.
+You can adjust the value -70 to another that suits your needs.

 Why are x and y flipped?
 Shouldn't it be the other way around?

-As stated in the previous section, the x and y values are flipped for landscape-oriented games because the device doesn't "know" that a game is oriented in landscape.
+As stated in the previous section, the x and y values are flipped for landscape-oriented games.

-If you input positive 70, the game will act the opposite of what you'd expect.
-The reason is because the y-value of the accelerometer (which we are using to set the x-speed) is positive when tilted left and negative when tilted right.
+If you input 70, the game will act the opposite of what you'd expect.

 Challenge: Low Pass Filter